Duske/MMM-RescueTime/README.md

 ## Usage

-To able to use this module, make sure you have an RescueTime account (*free account is fine*) and a API key.
+To able to use this module, make sure you have an RescueTime account (*free account is fine*) and an API key.
 You can generate one here: https://www.rescuetime.com/anapi/manage

 *Please note that only today's data will be shown.*